Fergus-Meldrum/simple-vue3-project/README.md

 # Team Membership App

-This is a simple membership app built with Vite.
+This is a simple membership app built with Vite and Vue3.
 The app allows you to add and remove members from a team.
 There is no database involved; changes are stored in the Pinea Store.

 ## Skills Demonstrated